square/wire/README.md

 Since version 3.3.0, Wire can generate Swift code.
 See [Wire Compiler & Gradle Plugin][compiler_docs] to learn how to configure your build.

+Swift support is considered a "beta" and may still feature breaking changes.
+That being said, Block is shipping it in production apps and SDKs.

-Kotlin is a pragmatic and expressive programming language with rich support for value types.
+Swift is a pragmatic and expressive programming language with rich support for value types.
 Here's how we used Swift to model Protocol Buffers messages:

  * Messages are structs that conform to `Equatable`, `Codable` and `Sendable`.
 All Messages have value semantics.